 Recognizing that this stage of development is especially formative in one’s faith, Central also seeks to provide several spaces for youth to learn, grow, connect, and ask questions.
 On Sunday mornings throughout the year, the youth can engage in a variety of Sunday school offerings, with age appropriate curricula for both middle and high school youth.
 A year-long confirmation class, typically for youth in eighth and ninth grades, occurs at least once every two years to prepare youth to join the church formally.

-Youth Fellowship – Every first, third, and fifth Sunday evening at 6 p.m.
+Youth Fellowship – Sunday evening at 6 p.m. in Youth Suite

 During these Sunday evening Youth Fellowship gatherings, the youth are invited to Central’s youth suite to join in fellowship, community service, learning, and faith formation during a time that is their own.
 In this space, the youth form lasting bonds with each other and staff and adult volunteers, laying a firm foundation for life in Christian community.
 Each year, the youth serve dinner in the Central Night Shelter, prepare for their Youth Sunday worship service, play games, have deep conversations, and much, much more.